 Thank you for your interest in Melton Specialist School.
 Enrolments for next year are now being taken.
-Please contact the School Office for an information pack or to arrange a school tour.
+Please contact the School Office for an information pack or to arrange an appointment.

-Prospective families are welcome to visit the school for a tour of our facilities with a Section Leader.
-Tours are conducted at a mutually convenient time and include the opportunity to see the school in operation.
+Prospective families are welcome to visit the school for a tour of our facilities with a member of our Leadership Team.
+Tours are conducted at the advertised times and include the opportunity to see the school in operation.
 Please contact the school on (03) 9743 4966 to make an appointment for a tour.

 Prep enrolment commences in the year prior to children starting school.
 Children enrolling in Victorian schools must turn 5 years old by 30th April in the year of entry and are usually enrolled in the year prior to their commencement (the pre-school/kinder year).

 Melton Specialist School provides the opportunity for pre-schoolers to participate in our Prep Transition Sessions.
 Transition Sessions for Preps usually begin in late Term 3.
 An Information session for parents of prep children will be held in Term 4 prior to your child commencing school.
 This will be an opportunity for parents to meet the class teachers, representatives from the Parents Club and other prep parents.
 Whilst enrolment for prep can be undertaken at any time we encourage families to enrol as soon as possible to assist the school in forward planning.

 Enrolments are taken throughout the year for all year levels (subject to availability).
 Please contact the school office for further information.

 When enrolling your child, please supply the following documents: